Published: 20th June 2022

 If there’s a serious disagreement with little apparent chance of reconciliation, one director might decide they want to close the company down, for example.
 If the other disagrees, it’s a matter of some concern.

-So what is the best way to proceed in the event of a deadlock, and can a 50% shareholder liquidate a company without the agreement of the other director?
+So what is the best way to proceed in the event of a deadlock, and can a 50% shareholder liquidate a company without the agreement of the other shareholder?

 The company’s Articles of Association will lay out how disputes should be resolved, but when there are only two members who each have an equal shareholding, the lack of the casting vote can hinder progress.